Getting Started with KW47-LOC

 2.4 Programming and Provisioning Tools

 The MCUXpresso Secure Provisioning (SEC) Tool is a graphical user interface (GUI)-based application provided to simplify the generation and provisioning of bootable executables on NXP microcontroller unit (MCU) devices.
-We recommend that all users to begin with MCUXpresso Secure Provisioning (SEC) tool for trials run and mass production use.
 It supports secure programming and device provisioning for NXP's microcontrollers at the production stage.
+We recommend that all users to begin with MCUXpresso SEC tool for trials run and mass production use.

 After downloading the tool, find the user guide under the ‘Help’ tab.
 Then follow the instructions for your board in the ‘Processor-specific Workflow’ chapter.